alexiscn/WXMessageKit/README.md

-`WXSession` protocol represents the session type, which passed to the `WXMessageViewController`.
+`WXSession` protocol represents the session type, which is passed to the `WXMessageViewController`.

 ```swift
 public protocol WXSession {